 Is it possible to accurately predict the Operating Model that companies need to embrace and employ to keep or obtain a competitive advantage, in targeted markets, for future times?
 Have futurists and business leaders been more right than wrong, over the years, in prophesying the types of infrastructure, technology, and competencies required for market success?
-These probes underscore the challenges that corporate executives are facing nowadays in planning for a future business setting that will be significantly different and more complex from today’s environment.
+These probes underscore the challenges that corporate executives face nowadays in planning for a future business setting that will be significantly different and more complex from today’s environment.

 Thomas A. Edison, American inventor 1889 quote: “Fooling around with alternating current (AC) is just a waste of time.
 Nobody will use it, ever.”